Stock market today: Asian stocks follow Wall Street's rebound - ExBulletin

 The prolonged weakness further undermined expectations that the Bank of Japan might tighten its ultra-loose monetary policy and raise its benchmark interest rate from its long-held level of minus 0.1%.
 Cheap credit is good for markets, and Tokyo's Nikkei 225 gained 1.2% to 38,157.94, its highest close in 34 years.

-Japanese stocks have gained nearly 14% this year and nearly 40% last year, as investors rushed into the market while abandoning investments in poorly performing Chinese stock markets.
+Japanese stocks have gained nearly 14% this year and nearly 40% last year as investors flock to the market while abandoning investments in underperforming Chinese stock markets.
 The benchmark Nikkei 225 index is near its all-time high of 38,915, which it reached in late 1989, before its financial bubble collapsed.

 In Hong Kong, the Hang Seng index rose 0.4% to 15,944.63.